nutjob-laboratories/merk/README.md

         - Individual plugin events can be enabled and disabled in the "Settings" dialog
         - Plugins can contain methods, written in Python, that can be directly executed by users with the `/call` command.
       - Plugins can be created and edited directly in the application
         - A special version of the script editor, modified for Python, is used to create and edit plugins.
-Features include syntax highlighting and auto-indentation.
+Features include syntax highlighting and auto-indentation
-        - Plugins can be imported from, and exported to, [ZIP files](https://en.wikipedia.org/wiki/ZIP_%28file_format%29), completely inside **MERK**.
+        - Plugins can be imported from, and exported to, [ZIP files](https://en.wikipedia.org/wiki/ZIP_%28file_format%29), completely inside **MERK**
         - Example plugins are in both [the documentation](./MERK_User_Guide.pdf) and [here](./plugin_examples).
     - Audio notifications
       - Can be triggered by seven different events, with each one able to be turned on and off
       - Uses any WAV file as the notification sound, and can be set in the GUI
     - Very configurable, without having to manually edit a configuration file
-        - Control application behavior, logging, features, and more!
+        - Control application behavior, logging, features, and more
-        - Over 300 different settings can be changed, allowing you to customize **MERK** to look and function _exactly_ the way you want it to look and function.
+        - Over 300 different settings can be changed, allowing you to customize **MERK** to look and function _exactly_ the way you want it to look and function
-        - Almost all settings can be changed in the settings dialog without a restart.
-Have fun testing different options!
+        - Almost all settings can be changed in the settings dialog without a restart
     -   All text colors (and backgrounds) can be customized
         - Individual channels can have their own color schemes
         - User input text can highlight channels, nicknames, commands, and more as you type!